Why the Census Matters to Indiana: Power

 Congressional Representation and the Electoral College

 As the population increasingly shifts to the southern and western parts of the country, Indiana is in danger of losing its ninth seat in the coming decades.
-This makes it all the more necessary to count every Hoosier in an effort to keep these seats.
+In fact, neighboring Illinois, Michigan and Ohio are all projected to lose seats in 2020.
+This makes it all the more necessary to count every Hoosier in an effort to keep our seats.

 Local Representation